 Do you want to make healthy food choices, but feel it’s not always realistic due to time constraints?

-A common question I get is – “Jen, what can I eat when I’m on-the-go and don’t have time to prepare healthy food?”
+A common question I get asked is – “Jen, what can I eat when I’m on-the-go and don’t have time to prepare healthy food?”

 As always, I encourage you to eat whole foods as often as possible, but I understand there are moments where whole food eating isn’t an option and you need to rely on foods that come in a package, box or container.